-SUDS Rating: First, tell me how tense you feel on a scale of 0-100, with $0 =$ completely and deeply relaxed throughout your body, and $100 =$ extremely tense throughout your body.
+First, tell me how tense you feel on a scale of 0-100, with 0 = completely and deeply relaxed throughout your body, and 100 = extremely tense throughout your body.
+[Make a note of response.]

-- Put one hand on your upper chest and one on your belly, just below your rib cage. - Close your eyes and breathe in slowly through your nose. - Expand your belly as you breathe in. - The hand on your belly should move a lot, while the hand on your chest will barely move.

-- Pause naturally, then tighten up your stomach muscles and slowly exhale, allowing the air to gradually escape through your lips. - The hand on your stomach will fall quite a bit, while the hand on your chest will hardly move. - Try to keep your breathing slow, smooth, and easy.
+- Put one hand on your upper chest and one on your belly, just below your rib cage. - Close your eyes and breathe in slowly through your nose. - Expand your belly as you breathe in. - The hand on your belly should move a lot, while the hand on your chest will barely move. - Pause naturally, then tighten up your stomach muscles and slowly exhale, allowing the air to gradually escape through your lips. - The hand on your stomach will fall quite a bit, while the hand on your chest will hardly move. - Try to keep your breathing slow, smooth, and easy.
 Many people find it easiest to breathe through their nose, but do whatever is most comfortable for you and allows you to breathe most naturally. - When you breathe in, think "one" to yourself. - Then breathe out slowly and think the word "relax." - On your next breath, think "two" as you breathe in, and "relax" as you breathe out. - Continue counting until you reach "eight," and then count backward, back down to "one." - Try to focus only on your breathing and the words.
 Open your eyes when you are finished.

-[When patient is finished:]

-٠. · SUDS Rating: Great, now how tense do you feel on the same 100-point scale, with $0 =$ completely and deeply relaxed throughout your body, and 100 = extremely tense throughout your body?
+[When patient is finished:] Great, now tell me again how tense you feel on the same 100-point scale, with 0 =completely and deeply relaxed throughout your body, and 100 =extremely tense throughout your body?
+[Make a note of response.]